WCRP-CMIP/obs4MIPs/dataPreparation.md

 ---
 * WORK IN PROGRESS *

-The first step in preparing obs4MIPs compliant data is to establish an obs4MIPs Source ID.
-Curation of obs4MIPs Source ID is done via the GitHub repository https://github.com/PCMDI/obs4MIPs-cmor-tables
+The first step in version control and preparation of a new obs4MIPs compliant dataset is to establish an obs4MIPs source_id.
+Curation of obs4MIPs source_id is managed [via a gitHub repository](https://github.com/PCMDI/obs4MIPs-cmor-tables).